pgniewko/gt-pyg/README.md

 ====================

 1. The code aims to faithfully replicate the original [GTConv layer](https://github.com/xbresson/CS6208_2023/blob/main/codes/labs_lecture07/03_graph_transformers_regression_exercise.ipynb) as closely as possible.
-  a.
-There is no need for clipping in the softmax function since the softmax procedure in PyG employs the Log-Sum-Exp trick, effectively mitigating any potential risk of overflow.
+  * There is no need for clipping in the softmax function since the softmax procedure in PyG employs the Log-Sum-Exp trick, effectively mitigating any potential risk of overflow.
-  b.
-Additional details on implementing message passing layers in `pytorch-geometric` can be found on the [pyg website](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_gnn.html).
+  * Additional details on implementing message passing layers in `pytorch-geometric` can be found on the [pyg website](https://pytorch-geometric.readthedocs.io/en/latest/notes/create_gnn.html).
+  * In the original paper, only the `sum` is used for message aggregation.
+Drawing inspiration from the [PNA model](https://arxiv.org/abs/2004.05718), the user can utilize a set of aggregators.
 2. Some implementation techniques are borrowed from the [TransformerConv](https://github.com/pyg-team/pytorch_geometric/blob/master/torch_geometric/nn/conv/transformer_conv.py) module in the PyTorch-Geometric codebase.

 3. To convert SMILES into a tensor code, one option is to utilize the [from_smiles](https://pytorch-geometric.readthedocs.io/en/latest/modules/utils.html#torch_geometric.utils.from_smiles) method.
 However, the current featurization approach lacks flexibility; It necessitates the creation of multiple embeddings, which are then summed instead of employing a single Linear layer.